lzhao-byte/denver-housing/ReadMe.md

 ### |-- CSVFiles
 	text files for necessary data
+CSV files include text files converted from the original shapefiles (DBF files), consume price index report, and processed data from original dataset.

 ### |-- JsonFiles
 	geojson files for map plotting
+Geojson files were converted from the original shapefiles for website map plotting purpose.

 ### |-- Models
-	house price prediction model, model parameter description
+	house price prediction model, model parameter description We built an XGBoost model and compared it with a baseline Lasso regression model.
+The XGBoost model yielded a mean prediction error of $44K, and a median prediction error of $13K, compared to a $73k mean error and a $29K median error from the baseline model.
+Besides the proposed model and the baseline model, Random forest and ANN models were also included for comparison purpose.

 ### |-- Credentials
-	store credentials for Mapbox and Google Street View features
+	store credentials for Mapbox and Google Street View features Credentials are optional, only used for additional features (Google Street View picture for each property) and neighborhood amenity symbols.

 ### |-- assets
 	css style files, website icon
+CSS Style file for the website.

 ### |-- app.py
 	main python file for website deployment